0xPolygon/polygon-docs/docs/cdk/get-started/deploy-rollup/configure-node-deployment.md

     ZKEVM_NODE_POOLDB_DATA_DIR = "~/zkevm/data/pooldb"
     ```

+    !!! warning
+        - You may have to hardcode these variables into the `mainnet/docker-compose.yaml` file.
+        - Also, the `ZKEVM_NETWORK` variable which you can set to `mainnet`.
+        - Note, there are more than one references to hardcode in.

 ## Approve MATIC token for sequencer

 1. Launch a Hardhat console connected to the Goerli network.